 NOTE – There is an instance of the Packet Processing Function for each MAP Channel that carries Packets.

 If the Packet to be transferred exceeds the maximum transmission unit size of the TFDZ, the MAP Packet Processing Function shall divide it into portions that are compatible with insertion into the TFDZ and attach a TFDF Header to each portion, forming a TFDF.

+If Packets of multiple versions are to be transferred on a MAP Channel, Packets of these versions shall be multiplexed into a contiguous string of Packets before constructing TFDZs.

 The first octet of the Packet shall appear, without gap, after the TFDF Header, in the first octet of the TFDZ.